Formula Student Czech Republic proudly presents

-Grab a beer crate, slap some wheels on it, and prove which team has the best
+Grab a beer crate, slap some wheels on it, and prove which team has the best (or worst) engineering skills when it actually doesn’t matter.

-what is this madness
+What is this madness

 We all know the Formula Student season is intense — endless hours in the workshop, last-minute fixes, and way too many energy drinks.
 But there are always those moments when you’re just standing around, waiting for something to happen.
 That’s where this beast of a competition comes in.